 Rhythm and routine are the backbone of the day at Little Mountain.
 Children feel safe and secure when they have simple structures to follow and flourish when exposed to repetition of carefully selected activities, songs and stories.

-Our approach to education also seeks to incorporate skills essential for living!
-Examples of which might include building shelters, Making fires and and cooking from nature, growing rice, weaving, organic vegetable growing, needlework, household repairs, making toys from recycled material etc.
+Our approach to education also seeks to incorporate skills essential for life and promoting independence.
+Examples of which might include building shelters, making fires and cooking from nature.
+Whilst also promoting understanding of living sustainably and with respect for the environment, through activities such as growing and harvesting rice, organic vegetable growing, needlework, household repairs, making toys from recycled material etc.